securego/gosec/README.md

 ```

 - `nosec`: this setting will overwrite all `#nosec` directives defined throughout the code base
-- `audit`: runs is audit mode which enables addition checks that for normal code analysis might be too nosy
+- `audit`: runs in audit mode which enables addition checks that for normal code analysis might be too nosy

 ```bash
 # Run with a global configuration file